A great teamwork speaker can help you strengthen your team, increase your corporate competitiveness, and position your company for the next big thing.

 However, I will assume that you still do not have ideas as to what really contribute to “teamwork” or “team building”.
 Briefly, I will describe to you some of the teamwork topics that you can assign to your speaker.

 Accountability.
 It is typical for team members to play blame games.
 For many companies in the Philippines, the “accountable person” is the team member who should take all the blame.
-Accountability is not about who to blame when problems come.
+Accountability is not about whose to blame.
 It is a call to be “counted”, to volunteer, to take responsibility, and recognize the importance of your work to the success of others.

 Trust.
 I can tell you six elements of team trust.
 These are confidence, competence, compassion, congruency, communication, and consistency.
 Without trust, no team building efforts will ever succeed.
 But there is no need to talk about trust if this is not the problem of your team.
 I suggest that you use some tools to determine the culture of trust in your organization.
 Then get a speaker to talk about specific steps to encourage a trusting culture.